naveen09/SFDC_QueryBuilder/README.md

-SFDC_QueryBuilder
+SFDC QueryBuilder
 =================

 This is a Query Builder application, which is built using Google App Script (GAS) which connects to Salesforce.
-One can perform series of CRUD operations.
+This provides UI which helps you to select different objects from drop down and builds dynamic query which performs series of CRUD operations.

 Set Up
 ---------